Edd12321/evct/README.md

 Open Cygwin, and install all packages necessary for running python/compiling C++ (but make sure you're using the Cygwin version of GCC, not any other compiler/MinGW GCC).

+Install *xorg-x11-fonts-misc* (very important, fixes tabs)

 Add Cygwin to your %PATH% environment variable, so that its commands will be recognized by Windows.

+Press Win+R, then type "shell:startup" and hit enter.
+Open your start menu and you'll find Cygwin's XLaunch.
+Create a config with "multiple" windows and save it in the aforementioned shell:startup directory (make sure the file association is correct so that it opens X11 by default!)
+Now, X11 will start by default when you log in.

 Now, if you're using an IDE there's one extra step: change your compiler to "Cygwin GCC".
 You can now run the GUI via the `launch_gui.bat` script.